James VI and I was king of Scotland, England and Ireland and lived from 1566 to 1625.

 King James version of the Bible

-Antonia Fraser said of James, “he was a highly intelligent ruler who did not provoke his leading subjects too far and was ready to withdraw unpopular policies.”
+Antonia Fraser said of James VI, “he was a highly intelligent ruler who did not provoke his leading subjects too far and was ready to withdraw unpopular policies.”

 Five Articles of Perth